jonstapleton/trail-guide/README.md

 :::practice-question{title="An Example Question"}
 Here's some question text, posing a question for the reader to answer

-a. [x] this is the correct answer
+- [x] this is the correct answer
-+ Feedback to be displayed when the reader answers correctly selects this option
+	::feedback[Feedback to be displayed when the reader answers correctly selects this option]
-b. [ ] this is a distractor
+- [ ] this is a distractor
-- Feedback to display when the reader incorrectly selects this option
+	::feedback[Feedback to display if the user selects this option]
-c. [ ] this is a distractor
+- [ ] this is a distractor
 :::
 ```